 I would say I’m having a secret love affair, except it’s no secret that I’m loving my Instant Pot.
 And ya’ll probably know that I love Mexcian & Southwestern food.
 And I’ve been known to stop by Chiptole’s Mexican Grill now & then.
 So it was just a matter of time, eh? for this Instant Pot Chipotle Barbacoa Beef.

 I’ve been seriously craving Chipotle’s Barbacoa beef for a while.
 Already on my site, I have Braised Mexican Shredded Beef and Slow Cooker Barbacoa Beef.
 They’re both seriously delish, but they’re different than Chipotle’s Barbacoa Beef.

-About my Copycat Instant Pot Chipotle Barbacoa Beef:
+About Your Copycat Instant Pot Chipotle Barbacoa Beef:

 If you’ve had Chipotle’s, you know none of their meats are spicy on their own.
 The barbacoa beef has a good, peppery kick, though, that I wanted to copycat.
 So off I went to Chipotle’s site where they list an Ingredient Statement for every item they serve.